Rudxain/.github/CONTRIBUTING.md

 - In case of doubt, search for patterns in the way the code is written, and please try to replicate those patterns, for consistency

 ## etc
-- I'm not supporting Apple's non-standard HTML icons, they must adhere to web standards (unless they request a change and it gets accepted)
+- I'm not supporting Apple's non-standard HTML icons, they must adhere to web-stds
-- I'm not supporting HTML Twitter-Cards, it's redundant, I already have enough with Open-Graph madness
+- I'm not supporting HTML Twitter-Cards.
+Open-Graph already solves this